pandarik/leaflet-challenge/README.md

 # Dashboard Components
 Map Visualization: Display earthquake data on a map using Leaflet.
 Interactive Features: Allow users to filter data based on earthquake magnitude and depth.
+Click on each marker to get more details.

 # Usage
 Open the dashboard in your web browser.